-One of my motivations for hiking the CDT was the fact that two of my hiker friends from the PCT had done either all or most of it in 2015 (while I was working off my debts in Japan).
-I couldn't let them be more badass than me, and so I had no choice but to hike the CDT myself.
+One of my motivations for hiking the CDT was the fact that two of my hiker friends from the PCT had done either all or most of it in 2015 (while I was working off my debt in Japan).
+I couldn’t let them be more badass than me, and so I had no choice but to hike the CDT myself.

 With my savings from Australia and the amount of revenue Halfway Anywhere was generating via display advertising and affiliate links (but mostly affiliate links), I thought I would be able to sustain life on the trail for a summer – and I was right.
 However, the thru-hiking life and the not thru-hiking life are two very different things and so my plan post-CDT was to head to New Zealand on a working holiday visa.